Reputation and Rejections

 As part of the account reputation and hourly quota system, Mailchimp Transactional automatically reviews the content of the emails you send.
 This helps us find potential issues that could harm your reputation as a sender—or the reputation of Mailchimp Transactional’s sending IPs.

-If your messages include blacklisted URLs, shortened URLs, or content that references commonly used spam phrases, your emails may generate a failed content review.
+If your messages include URLs from denylists, shortened URLs, or content that references commonly used spam phrases, your emails may generate a failed content review.
 After you remove these URLs or phrases, your account reputation and quota will adjust automatically based on your new sending patterns.

-Many ISPs and spam filtering services use blacklists: lists of IP addresses and domains of known spammers, or “spam-friendly” servers.
-If you’re seeing a high number of failed content reviews, it might be because you’re linking to content hosted on blacklisted domains.
-Not all blacklists are created equal—anyone can create a blacklist and share it with the internet—but most large ISPs use their own blacklists and reputation systems, along with a select number of publicly available ones like Spamhaus.
+Many ISPs and spam filtering services keep track of lists of IP addresses and domains of known spammers, or “spam-friendly” servers.
+If you’re seeing a high number of failed content reviews, it might be because you’re linking to content hosted on these banned domains.
+Not all lists of this nature are created equal—anyone can create one and share it with the internet—but most large ISPs use their own reputation systems, along with a select number of publicly available ones like Spamhaus.

-The Rejection Blacklist is the list of email addresses that Mailchimp Transactional will exclude from your sends.
+The Rejection Denylist is the list of email addresses that Mailchimp Transactional will exclude from your sends.
 An address is added to the list when one of the following events occurs:

 A message sent to the address bounces